 Trenitalia tickets between Zurich and Rome are available on Omio, and you can find the best deals for them in just a few steps.
 Trenitalia offers three different ticket types to fit anyone’s budget, such as the Base, Economy, Super Economy and Ordinaria tickets.
 Trenitalia also has discount and loyalty cards for qualified travelers, which you can use on Omio.
 When traveling on a Trenitalia train between Zurich and Rome, you can expect to travel 423 miles (683 km).
-Check Trenitalia’s train schedules and tickets for the Zurich to Rome journey and book your cheap ticket on Omio today!
+Check Trenitalia’s train schedules and tickets for the Zurich to Rome route and book your cheap ticket on Omio today!

 Each day, about 5 trains from Zurich to Rome make their way south through Switzerland then down through Italy, arriving in Rome at its busiest station, Rome Termini in the city center.
 Zurich to Rome trains require passengers to switch trains 2, 3, or 4 times, in cities such as Arth-Goldau, Lugano, and Chiasso in Switzerland, and Milan in Italy.
 Different legs of the journey can be on intercity, regional, or high-speed trains.
 Once in Rome, you can visit world-famous sites including the Colosseum, the Sistine Chapel, and the Forum.